 24V drill battery charging

-To charge 24V drill batteries, the four solar panels should be connected together with two pairs of serially connected solar panels connected together in parallel.
+To charge the (now rarely-used) Bosch 24V drill batteries, the four solar panels should be connected together with two pairs of serially connected solar panels connected together in parallel.
 Crocodile clips can then be used to connect to the battery terminals.
 Note that the battery will not stop charging, and may damage the battery if left to over charge.

-Store the battery full, this means that you should stop discharging the battery a few days before it is to be put away to allow it to charge.
-Grease the battery terminals, and place the battery where it will stay dry, do not cover with anything that may get soggy and short the battery (e.g. cardboard box).
+Store the batteries full, this means that you should stop discharging the batteries a few days before they are to be put away to allow them to charge.
+Grease the battery terminals, and place the batteries where they will stay dry, do not cover with anything that may get soggy and short the battery (e.g. cardboard box).

 On behalf on anyone using the system, thanks go to Earl Merson who provided most of the equipment, and more importantly carried a car battery up the hill.
 More thanks go to whoever carries it down again should it ever become knackered.

 Four 12V solar panels were are mounted on an aluminium frame, which has been put on some flat limestone, slightly downhill and to the right from the stone bridge.
 The solar panels are waterproof, but are liable to be being blown over and damaged, hence large rocks must be used to keep it in place.
 The panels should be orientated pointing into the sun, without any shadows on them.
 Looking at the panels you can see the individual ~0.6V photo-arrays, each one not getting sunlight reduces the voltage output of the panel.
 There is also a fifth panel that can be propped against a rock in good weather.